noplacenoaddress/RNMnetwork/Part 2 - The Catalan v2k network/1 - the Catalan network.md

 I don't wanna describe more in deep, my dear, just best regards and keep up the good work.
 I'll do the same.
 Cheers.

-### A tools of him, a queen, a virus.
+### The leader of an hacker crew, a virus.
 A psychotic girl from Genoa

 ![Stupid little bitch](../Images/71-noRUB19L._SS500_.jpg)

+She use the name Anonymous, but no she isn't.
+The crew is Genoa based and they came the destroy the beauty of Barcelona five years ago.
+They aren't good for this city.
+The city is **mediocre** [18] now.
+But Barcelona is awesome.

 **I call her, stupid little bitch.** The violet, the number five or sixteen.
 An **Aries** [[17]](https://en.wikipedia.org/wiki/Aries_(astrology)), cocaine addicted and drug seller.
 Work in prostitution exploitation.
 Very famous and ridiculous.
 A person to put in jail for ever.
 And i will do it.

 > *She has obligate my ex girlfriend to do sex favors to medium size drug seller.
 From Friday to Thursday.
 Saray please call me they have to be put in jail.*

 Kisses, Ricky.

 ### External links